THERAPY DOGS FOR COMPANIONSHIP IN THOSE SUFFERING WITH DEMENTIA AND ALZHEIMERS

 Effects on Physical Health

 - Physical activity.
-Depending on a patient’s mobility, they may be able to groom the animal, toss a ball, or even go for a short walk.
+Depending on a patient’s mobility, they may be able to groom, toss a ball, or go for a short walk.

 - Blood pressure reduction.
 Studies of community-dwelling seniors show those in contact with a dog have significantly lower mean systolic and diastolic blood pressure as compared to those seniors with no access to a dog